pdimens/harpy/Getting_Started/Guides/sort_by_barcode.md

 ---

 # :icon-list-ordered: Sort data by barcode
+## TL;DR
+- sorting by a SAM tag requires converting FASTQ to SAM then back to FASTQ

 You would think sorting data would be a no-brainer, and in most cases it is.
 You can use `seqtk` or `seqkit` to sort FASTQ/A files by their IDs, `samtools` to sort SAM/BAM/CRAM files by name or coordinates.
 However, in the world of linked-read